TUDelft-CITG/MUDE/book/intro.md

 Additional chapters are provided to put these concepts into context, explain industry-specific characteristics or indicate possibilities of additional study for the student.
 ### MUDE Module Information

-This document is a series of lecture notes prepared for CEGM1000: Modeling, Uncertainty and Data for Engineers (MUDE), a first year MSc module in the Civil Engineering and Geosciences faculty at TU Delft.
+This book is prepared for CEGM1000: Modeling, Uncertainty and Data for Engineers (MUDE), a first year MSc module in the Civil Engineering and Geosciences faculty at TU Delft.
 During the 2022-23 academic year it is only used for two weeks (2.7-2.8) for topics of risk and reliability.

 ```{admonition} MUDE exam information
 :class: tip, dropdown